LoganR333/UNH-IT718/Lab4-Cloud-functions/Azure/README.md

 2. Deploy the function.
 3. Validate execution.

+> [!NOTE]
-*Note: functionapp names must be globally unique.
-Thus you will need to replace "return-uuid" in the commands below, as well as renaming the "code/return-uuid" folder.*
+> functionapp names must be globally unique.
+Thus you will need to replace "return-uuid" in the commands below, as well as renaming the "code/return-uuid" folder.

+> [!WARNING]
-*Note: As of Jan 6, 2025: "az functionapp" generates "CryptographyDeprecationWarning:" warnings.
-This is a known bug and for lab purposes can be ignored.*
+> As of Jan 6, 2025: "az functionapp" generates "CryptographyDeprecationWarning:" warnings.
+This is a known bug and for lab purposes can be ignored.

 ### Set up your environment:
 ```